influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/tarStrategy.md

 # workflow.v1alpha1.tarStrategy

-TarStrategy will tar and gzip the file or directory when saving
+"TarStrategy will tar and gzip the file or directory when saving"

 ## Index